chriskdon/zedex/README.md

 ```

 > [!NOTE]
-> Eventually this will be published to Hex once there is a minimal feature base.
+> Eventually this will be published to Hex once there is a minimal feature set.

 Run `mix deps.get`.